The listings are now available to view for the following months:

 The latest Scottish Official Publication Listing can be viewed here: 102016

-Jill Tivey, Librarian & Information Manager at SASA describes their collection like this:
+Jill Tivey, Library & Information Manager at SASA describes their collection like this:

-Publications by Science & Advice for Scottish Agriculture and under its previous name, the Scottish Agricultural Science Agency e.g. pesticide usage in Scotland surveys, pesticide poisoning of animals reports, annual reports.
+Publications by SASA and under its previous name, the Scottish Agricultural Science Agency e.g. pesticide usage in Scotland surveys, pesticide poisoning of animals reports, annual reports.

 Publications of other Scottish and UK bodies where relevant to SASA’s work e.g. DEFRA, Forestry Commission, Scottish Natural Heritage.
 Also includes historical material e.g. from Department of Agriculture and Fisheries for Scotland (DAFS) and Ministry for Agriculture, Fisheries & Food (MAFF).